 Puget Sound Region

-In Q1 2026, Federal Way Police Department encrypted all radio communications through the new PSERN regional network—citing "best practices" with no documented evidence of harm from open communications.
+In Q1 2026, Federal Way Police Department encrypted all radio communications through the new PSERN regional network, citing "best practices" without providing any evidence that open communications had ever caused harm in Federal Way.

 Key Facts